SuperNEMO-DBD/Falaise/README.md

 ```
 $ make test
 ```

+This will run each test in sequence and provide a report of successes and failures.

 On completion of the build, the Falaise programs, libraries and documentation are available for use under a POSIX-style hierarchy under the `BuildProducts` subdirectory of